KEY PROJECT

 ABOUT THE PROJECT

-Located in Portland Victoria the plant will be strategically located near the Green Triangle, Australia largest forestry region.
-The innovative renewable fuels project utilises biomass and renewable electricity to produce green methanol.
-Leveraging locally sourced biomass and nearby onshore wind resources, the project aims to create a sustainable, low-carbon methanol.
+Located in Portland, Victoria, the plant will be strategically located in the Green Triangle, Australia’s largest plantation forestry region.
+The innovative renewable fuels project utilises residual forestry biomass and renewable electricity to produce green methanol.
+Leveraging locally sourced biomass and nearby onshore wind resources, the project aims to create a sustainable, low carbon methanol.
 The methanol can be transported to local and international customers via the Port of Portland or via road and rail.

 World class technology partnership

-HAMR Energy and ThyssenKrupp UHDE have entered into an agreement to use ThyssenKrupp’s Biomass to Methanol technology.
+HAMR Energy and thyssenkrupp Uhde have entered into an agreement to use Uhde’s Biomass to Methanol technology.